 Learn to build the perfect cocktail in this hands-on workshop.
 With the guidance of our top sommelier-instructor, you will be crafting innovative new cocktails and discovering your inner mixologist.

 We aren’t a bartending school, and you won’t learn how to juggle vodka bottles in this class.
-Instead, you are going to learn the basics of mixology, explore flavors, and develop your own signature cocktail.
+Instead, you will learn the basics of mixology, explore flavors, and develop your own signature cocktail.

 Whether you’re hosting friends or unwinding after the workday, making gratifying, high-quality cocktails at home is a skill worth having.
 This class is your bartending 101 guide into spirits, cordials, and all the tools of the craft.
-This hands-on, class to bartending will have you experimenting with flavors like a master mixologist.
+This hands-on class on bartending will have you experimenting with flavors like a master mixologist.

 Loaded with essential-to-know topics such as barware, tools, and mixing tips, this class is essential to anyone who loves making and drinking cocktails.
 Rather than teaching you recipes, this class focuses on the fundamentals of bartending.
 This class will transform the most ignorant boozehound into a sauce-slinger extraordinaire.

 Attending this Wine Class as an Online Student?

 This class is offered as an in-person class (Premium and Discount Tickets) or a virtual wine tasting (Online Tickets).
 We will send you a Zoom link with your ticket.
 Please keep that email!
 You can also come back to this page, and your zoom link will show here at the start of class.